pcyberict/gistplug/replit.md

 This is a PHP-based live streaming platform called "PCYBER TV" that allows users to view sports streams and participate in live chat.
 The platform features a public interface for viewing streams, an admin dashboard for managing content, and a real-time chat system.
 The application supports both YouTube and Facebook video embeds, with category-based organization and pagination for better user experience.

-**Status**: Successfully converted to pure PHP implementation and configured for Replit environment running on port 5000.
+**Status**: Successfully converted to pure PHP implementation with modern admin dashboard styling.
+All Python files and HTML templates removed, running clean PHP-only setup on port 5000.

 # User Preferences